-In recent theoretical research work, we have identified principled ways to compute gradients directed towards the parameters of DNNs that use quantized activation functions .
+In recent theoretical research work, we have identified principled ways to compute gradients directed towards the parameters of DNNs that use quantised activation functions .
 Nevertheless, understanding how to update the parameters of a QNN is an open problem.
 Indeed, parameters of classical DNNs are supposed to be taken from Euclidean spaces, where gradients have a natural interpretation as update directions.
 In contrast, the parameters of QNNs live in discrete spaces, where the meaning of gradient-based rules is less clear.

-A recent work has presented an interesting probabilistic update rule to train ternary QNNs: first, the gradients directed towards the quantized parameters are used to define probabilities of state transitions in the discrete parameter space; then, the updates are sampled according to a Metropolis-like algorithm .
+A recent work has presented an interesting probabilistic update rule to train ternary QNNs: first, the gradients directed towards the quantised parameters are used to define probabilities of state transitions in the discrete parameter space; then, the updates are sampled according to a Metropolis-like algorithm .
 Unfortunately, despite the results on the toy CIFAR-10 data set being promising, this solution does not have an efficient software implementation.
 Hence its performance on more challenging benchmarks, such as the ILSVRC2012 data set (AKA ImageNet) has not been assessed.

 Moreover, it might be possible to generalise this approach and to improve its performance by modifying the probabilistic model on which the algorithm is grounded.